Vcostapadilha/Vcostapadilha/README.md

 What I'm building
 Haverá Sinais
-A web engine for social media analysis built with TypeScript, Next.js, and Supabase.
+A web engine for social media analysis for the brazilian market built with TypeScript, Next.js, and Supabase.
 I integrated Gemini 2.0 Flash for processing and Google Cloud for neural voice synthesis.
 To maximize conversion and privacy, I designed it as a stateless application: no login required, no data hoarding, and a low-friction payment flow.
 It is built for viral potential and high margins.

 MealMax
 A nutrition platform that re-engineers recipes into high-protein versions.
 More than just generating text, the system integrates with the USDA API for precise macro calculations.
 I am currently working on computer vision features to estimate portion sizes and weights automatically.